flashjaysan/memo-defold/memo-defold.md

 #### Générer une instance de collection avec une collection factory

-Suppose we want a character game object and a separate shield game object childed to the character.
+[????]Suppose we want a character game object and a separate shield game object childed to the character.
 We build the game object hierarchy in a collection file and save it as `bean.collection`.

 We then add a Collection factory component to a gameobject that will take care of the spawning and set `bean.collection` as the component’s Prototype: